jmdaweb/NVDARemoteServer/readme.md

 ## Running

-Before you start, check that the tcp port 6837 is allowed through your firewall.
+Before you start, check that the tcp port you have chosen for the server (by default 6837) is allowed through your firewall.

 On Unix platforms, including Mac Os x, there is a script located in /usr/bin called NVDARemoteServer.
 You can run this script without parameters to get a short help message.